Skip to content

 You can make a personal report by:

-Emails and Twitter direct messages will be monitored by our media officer Rebecca Waters as well as select subset of the organising team.
+Emails and Twitter direct messages will be monitored by our media officer Alicia Cheah as well as select subset of the organising team.

 When taking a personal report, our staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.
 Once safe, we'll ask you to tell us about what happened.
 This can be upsetting, but we'll handle it as respectfully as possible, and you can bring someone to support you.
 You won't be asked to confront anyone and we won't tell anyone who you are.